SwissDataScienceCenter/amalthea/README.md

 The main use case of Amalthea is to provide a layer on top of which developers can build kubernetes-native applications that allow their users to spin-up and manage Jupyter servers.
-We do not see Amalthea as a standalone tool which is used by end users, as creating Jupyter servers with Amalthea requires access to the Kubernetes API.
+We do not see Amalthea as a standalone tool used by end users, as creating Jupyter servers with Amalthea requires access to the Kubernetes API.